joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/22/travel/tsa-privatization-push.html

 **House Adopts $95 Billion G.O.P.
 Budget for Iran War**\
-`Republican leaders muscled through resistance in their own ranks to approve the budget blueprint, but its prospects were far dimmer in the Senate.`\
+`Republican leaders muscled through resistance in their own ranks to approve the budget blueprint for the war and other measures, but its prospects were far dimmer in the Senate.`\
 https://www.nytimes.com/2026/07/22/us/politics/house-republicans-iran-budget-pentagon.html

 **The Next Big Tests for the Left: Michigan, Wisconsin and Minnesota**\